cmusatyalab/gabriel-legacy/README.md

 ```

 `engine_factory` should be a function that runs the constructor for the
 cognitive engine.
-A separate process gets creating with Python's
+A separate process gets created with Python's
-`multiprocessing` moudle, and `engine_factory` gets executed in this process.
+`multiprocessing` module, and `engine_factory` gets executed in this process.
 Having `engine_factory` return a reference to an object that was created before
 `local_engine.run` was called is not recommended.